tresorit/ZeroKit-Realm-encrypted-tasks/ios/FromScratch.md

 ## Step 5: Encrypt and decrypt

-If you're a member of a tresor (either you created it or somebody else shared it with you), you can use encrypt and decrypt.
-Encrypt data before you put it into the realm and decrypt data when you read it from the realm:
+If you're a member of a tresor (either you created it or somebody else shared it with you), you can use encrypt and decrypt the realm's data using the keys stored in the tresor.
+Thankfully, you don't have to deal with the keys: the ZeroKit SDK will take care of that for you.
+You just encrypt and decrypt:

+  * Encrypt data before you put it into the realm,
+  * Decrypt data when you read it from the realm:

 ```
 // Example Chat message Realm object with encrypted message content.